 Whether you’ve spent the past half-century traveling the world together, growing your family, or supporting each other’s career and life goals, reaching your 50th wedding anniversary is a major accomplishment.
 You’ve likely encountered highs and lows over the years but figured out how to handle whatever comes your way while keeping your bond strong.
 And we think that’s worth celebrating with a great gift.

 Since it’s known as the “golden anniversary,” it’s no surprise that the traditional gift for the 50-year mark is gold.
 To help you find the perfect gift for your husband or wife or a special couple in your life, we’ve combed through our extensive archive to find the best gold things (as well as less expensive gold-tone and gold-plated options) we’ve written about here at the Strategist.
-And if your 50th anniversary is still a few decades away, we’ve also compiled gift guides for milestones along the way, including first, second, third, fourth, fifth, sixth, seventh, tenth, twentieth, and twenty-fifth anniversaries.
+And if your 50th anniversary is still a few decades away, we’ve also compiled gift guides for milestones along the way, including first, second, third, fourth, fifth, sixth, seventh, tenth, 20th, and 25th anniversaries.